Rocco-Jenson/box_raw_ptr/README.md

 # box_raw_ptr

-`box_raw_ptr` is a Rust library providing safe wrappers for working with raw pointers, specifically `*const T` and `*mut T`.
+`box_raw_ptr` is a Rust library providing safe wrappers for working with raw pointers.
+These raw pointers are `*const T` and `*mut T`.
 These wrappers ensure memory safety by encapsulating the raw pointers in safe abstractions and providing safe methods for working with them.

 ## Description